hassanzohdy/mongez-react-atom/README.md

 ## Update atom's value

-The basic way to update atom's value is by using `atom.update`, this method receives the new value of the atom and updates it.
+The basic way to update an atom's value is by using `atom.update`, this method receives the new value of the atom and updates it.

 ```ts
 // anywhere in your app